Kimberly is an art therapist and a meditation teacher living in North Vancouver, British Columbia.

 A big part of who I am, and the reason I work in art therapy, is because of my sister, Elizabeth.
 On October 13th, 2013 my sister died of suicide.
 Her loss pierced through the layers of beliefs and foundations on which I saw the world.
 It led me on a journey towards understanding my own mortality and seeking answers through therapy and spirituality.

 I know firsthand that grief, trauma, and questions of meaning can’t always be spoken.
-Sometimes, they need to be painted, drawn, moved, or simply witnessed in a safe and accepting space.
+Sometimes, they need to be painted, drawn, or simply witnessed in a safe and accepting space.
 That’s what I hope to offer in my practice: a space where your story can unfold in its own time, through your own language, whether that’s spoken or unspoken.

 Discovering Art Therapy

-I’ve been on a harrowing and painful journey through grief which ultimately led to a career in art therapy.
+I’ve been on a painful journey through grief which ultimately led to a career in art therapy.
 In many ways, it feels like it found me.
 My sister was also a gifted artist and I believe my work pays tribute to her life.
 I know she would have loved art therapy.
 If only we’d known more about it at the time.

 Art in all of its forms can be a powerful tool for processing emotions, reducing anxiety, and increasing feelings of connection.
 Loneliness and isolation is an epidemic in our modern lives.
 I believe our innate ability for creativity can be a powerful form of healing.